A Commitment to Sustainable Materials & Environmental Responsibility

 • A dedicated R&D project identified opportunities for standardized scrap measurements and reduction across facilities.

-When production limitations result in unneeded material by-products, Samson actively seeks opportunities to divert from landfills and ensure the material can be reused.
+When production limitations result in unneeded material by-products and a lack of sustainable resources , Samson actively seeks opportunities to divert from landfills and ensure the material can be reused.
 Dedicated efforts in 2024 targeted landfill reduction in multiple ways.

 Reduce Reuse Repair & Recycle Samson Logo